 Acne affects nearly 50 million Americans every year.
 It can be embarrassing and painful, impacting the lives of adolescents, teens, and adults.
 If the acne itself isn’t bad enough, acne scarring is all too common.
-The team at Dermatology Associates of the Palm Beaches, with locations in Palm Beach Gardens, Palm City, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, can help.
+The team at Dermatology Associates of the Palm Beaches, with locations in Palm Beach Gardens, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, can help.
 They offer acne treatment solutions to people of all ages so you can get the clear, smooth skin you’ve been dreaming of.
 To schedule an appointment, book online or call your nearest office today.

 Acne is a common condition that develops when the pores in your skin get clogged with dead cells and oil.
 It can take a variety of forms, including raised, swollen pimples, whiteheads, and blackheads.